 - Spend hours developing relationships that don’t give you long-term clients.
 [Instead, learn when and how to let people know you can help and how to take the next step.]

-- Focus on getting referrals from the people who care the least about helping you.
+- Focus on getting referrals from the people who care the least about helping you—other practitioners who touch their clients and also believe their work will help everyone.
 [Instead, talk to people who want to attract the same people you do, but for different reasons.]

 - Give information-dense presentations that may stimulate some interest, but rarely lead to new clients.
 [Instead, learn to give a Hero’s Journey talk that connects people with their dream, enables them to feel their power in achieving it and lets them see how essential you are to the process.]